-Pumpkin Seed Oil and Phytosterol-F Can Block Testosterone/Prazosin-Induced Prostate Growth in RatsTsai Y.-S. · Tong Y.-C.b · Cheng J.-T.c · Lee C.-H.d · Yang F.-S.d · Lee H.-Y.d
+Pumpkin Seed Oil and Phytosterol-F Can Block Testosterone/Prazosin-Induced Prostate Growth in RatsTsai Y.-S.a, b · Tong Y.-C.b · Cheng J.-T.c · Lee C.-H.d · Yang F.-S.d · Lee H.-Y.d

 aInstitute of Clinical Medicine and Departments of bUrology and cPharmacology, College of Medicine, National Cheng Kung University, and dCentral R & D Institute, Uni-President Enterprises Corp., Tainan, Taiwan